 3rd Generation > Wade Edwell > Jay Grimes

 Peak Pilates Certified

 Owner, Manager, Trainer

 Subsequently, Trevor moved to Western Australia and performed in works with Strut Dance.
 While in Perth his passion for educating others, in particular young adults, in correct movement practices led Trevor to complete Post-Graduate studies through Edith Cowan University (ECU) to teach Dance, Health and Physical Education for VCE.
 Following this Trevor was made Head of Dance for Merredin High School.
-During his time at Merredin, Trevor was promoted to the role of monitoring and mentoring the progress of students working towards university entrance while also establishing the inaugural program of VCE level Dance to prepare students of excellence to meet tertiary Dance entrance requirements.
-Further to this Trevor established a curricular syllabus for students with special needs, both physical and psychological, to better help these students find their place within education and beyond.
+During his time at Merredin, Trevor established the inaugural program of VCE level Dance to prepare students of excellence to meet tertiary Dance entrance requirements.
+Further to this Trevor established a curricular syllabus for students with special needs, to better help these students find their place within education and beyond.

 Trevor relocated to Melbourne after being recruited to the position as Head of Dance at Albert Park College.
 Significantly Trevor was employed at APC to institute their inaugural Dance curriculum, with a major focus on implementing new technologies into learning processes.
 While at APC he continued to coach excellence students towards tertiary entrance requirements.
 Eventually Trevor left this role to move into full time Pilates practice with his partner Wade.

-As well as continuing his Pilates work, Trevor is dedicated to academic practice, and is now completing further studies in Exercise and Sports Science through the University of New England.
+As well as continuing his Pilates work and ongoing training with Wade and Dena Drotar (LA), Trevor is dedicated to academic practice, and is now completing further studies in Exercise and Sports Science through the University of New England.